luiscruz/course_sustainableSE/2026/p1_measuring_software/g27_llm_response_generation.md

 ## Conclusion

 This study focused on two main topics: analysing how the prompt length affects an LLM producing a response, and also how different developers compare when it comes to their models' energy efficiency.
 To ensure a fair test, we took careful precautions to eliminate factors such as computer temperature, varying specs and varying settings from affecting our tests.
 For the first part of our study, we observed that the prompt length plays little importance when it comes to an LLM's energy consumption, yet longer prompts tend to give more reliable measurements of energy consumption.
 For part two, we noticed similar energy consumption between our large and medium sized LLM developers, Meta and Deepseek, with Meta's models occasionally consuming much less energy.
-Essential AI's rjn-1 model consistently consumed less energy than Meta and Deepseek's models, with it's upper quartile still being below the other two's lower quartile.
-However, this is not nesessarily an indication of quality due to our study not attempting to evaluate the quality of the responses.
+Essential AI's rjn-1 model consistently consumed less energy than Meta and Deepseek's models, with its upper quartile still being below the other two's lower quartile.
+However, this is not necessarily an indication of quality due to our study not attempting to evaluate the quality of the responses.

 ## Code